 Eric Steinhart (Outreach Director, Council Member) grew up on a farm in Pennsylvania.
 He received his BS in Computer Science from the Pennsylvania State University, after which he worked as a software designer.
 Many of his algorithms have been patented.
 He earned an MA in Philosophy from Boston College and was awarded a PhD in Philosophy from SUNY at Stony Brook.
 He has taught at Dartmouth College and William Paterson University.
 His books have concerned Nietzsche, the logic of metaphor, mathematics, and life after death.
 He has published several dozen academic articles.
 He has been interested in using new computational concepts to solve old philosophical problems.
 He is especially interested in new and emerging religions.
 He loves New England and the American West, and enjoys all types of hiking and biking, chess, and photography.

 DT Strain (Executive Director, Council Member) is a Humanist minister, speaker, and writer on the topics of ethics, spirituality, and ancient philosophy.
 Rev. Strain is founder of the Spiritual Naturalist Society and serves as its Executive Director.
-He also serves on the Board of Directors of New Stoa.
+He leads meditations and speaks on occasion at Jade Buddha Temple and for the V.A.
+Hospital meditation program.
+He also serves on the Board of Directors of The Stoic Registry.
 His Humanist Contemplative group and blog inspired a similar mindfulness group at Harvard University.
 He is former president of the Humanists of Houston and has served in the Chapter Assembly of the American Humanist Association.
-He writes for the Houston Chronicle belief page online and his work has appeared nationally in other magazines, on Houston PBS, and the journal “Essays in the Philosophy of Humanism“.
-He attends Jade Buddha Temple and occasionally speaks at their English Dharma Group and other venues.
-His professional background includes leadership and strategic marketing for small business, major corporations, as well as local and international non-profits.
-The SNS Executive Director oversees operations of the Spiritual Naturalist Society, consistent with the fulfillment of its mission and its continued growth and health as an organization, and is responsible for keeping the membership informed of the activities of the organization.
+He has written for the Houston Chronicle Belief page online and his work has appeared nationally in other magazines, on Houston PBS television, and the journal “Essays in the Philosophy of Humanism“.
+DT Strain has studied the intersection of Eastern and Western ancient philosophy for over ten years, with a specialty on the overlap of concepts between some varieties of Buddhism and Stoicism.

 B.T.
 Newberg (Former Education Director and Council Member) is an author, editor, teacher, and husband.
 Since 2000, he has been practicing meditation and ritual from a naturalistic perspective.
 Upon leaving the Lutheranism of his raising, he experimented with Agnosticism, Buddhism, Contemporary Paganism, and Humanism.
 He now blends all these experiences into his life as a Spiritual Naturalist.
 After founding the community blog HumanisticPaganism, he currently writes the column Naturalistic Traditions at Patheos and contributes writing and course design to the Spiritual Naturalist Society.
 Professionally, he holds a master’s degree in education and teaches English as a Second Language.
 Having lived in England, Malaysia, Japan, and Korea, B. T. Newberg currently resides in the place of his birth, Minnesota, with his wife and cat.
 As Education Director of the SNS, he is responsible for the Society’s educational programs, such as course design and collection of supporting materials in both the archives and courses.
 This also includes helping to select and manage mentors.